 This is also known as the \emph{minimal degree} of the permutation group.
 The quantity $r=\floor*{\frac{m(G)-1}{2}}$ is called the \emph{correction capacity} of the code.

 We can now define the distance between a permutation $\sigma$ and a group $G$ to be the distance between $\sigma$ and the permutation in $G$ closest to it.

-The subgroup distance problem can be defined as follows: Given the generators of a permutation group $G \leq S_n$, a permutation $\sigma \in S_n$ and an integer $k > 0$, is $d(\sigma,G) \leq k$?
-We can also generalise this problem to consider inputs $\sigma$ to be lists of length $n$ with symbols from $\Omega$ which do not necessarily form a permutation.
+The subgroup distance problem can be defined as follows: Given a set of generators of a permutation group $G \leq S_n$, a permutation $\sigma \in S_n$ and an integer $k > 0$, is $d(\sigma,G) \leq k$?
+We can also generalize this problem to consider inputs $\sigma$ to be lists of length $n$ with symbols from $\Omega$ which do not necessarily form a permutation.